Wellness Center: Counseling Services

 All counselors subscribe to the ethics codes of the National Association of Social Workers, and the Oregon State Board of licensed Professional Counselors and Therapists.

+Counseling services are available between 9am and 5pm, Monday through Friday.
 A student may arrange appointments with a counselor by calling 503-375-7177 or emailing email@example.com.
-Most students are given appointments within one to two days of their request.
+Most students are given appointments within one or two days of their request.
 If the student’s need is urgent, every attempt will be made to see them the same day.
-Students may also download an and then deliver your completed form to student life.
+Students may also download an and then deliver the completed form to the Wellness Center in Davidson Hall.

 Is it Confidential?

 Yes.
 All information gathered in counseling, including the fact that a student has come into the Wellness Center, is held in strict confidence.
 No information is released to college officials, faculty members, parents, or outside agencies except upon written request by the students and what the law requires counselors to report.

 Counseling services, workshops, and group sessions are free to all students.
 Educational Programs Workshops and ongoing groups are occasionally offered:

 - Human sexuality

 - Loss and grieving

 Christian Recovery International